rackerlabs/design-system/_component_design/button-drop-down.md

 Use a basic drop-down button when there are multiple actions associated with a button but there is no designated primary action.
 When the user clicks a drop-down button, all actions appear in an actions menu.

 Use a split drop-down button when there are multiple actions associated with a button but only one primary action.
 The primary action is visible and available on the button, while the secondary actions are accessed through the drop-down menu.
-See the [actions menu]({{site.baseurl}}/components/actions-menu.html) for drop-down menu specifications.

 {% endcolumn %}